Stay (I Missed You): Cover versions

 "Stay" was covered in 2006 by Filipino singer Chris Cayzer for his self-titled debut album.
 In 2007, it was covered by pop-punk band New Found Glory for From the Screen to Your Stereo Part II and featured Loeb on supporting vocals.
 Sarah Silverman performed a cover version of the song in the episode "I Thought My Dad Was Dead, But It Turns Out He's Not" from the second season of The Sarah Silverman Program.
-Two lines from the song ("You say I only hear what I want to/You say I talk so all the time") can be heard from Much has Been Said, a song by the Filipino rock band Bamboo from their album Light Peace Love.
+Two lines from the song ("You say I only hear what I want to/You say I talk so all the time") can be heard from "Much has Been Said", a song by the Filipino rock band Bamboo from their album Light Peace Love.

 The song was used in the movie, Hot Tub Time Machine 2, in 2015.
-It's a minor plot point, where Craig Robinson's character, Nick Webber, is revealed to have made his money by writing some of the best pop songs of the 90s (plagiarizing them using time travel) - this includes a poorly written version of Stay (I Missed You) complete with Webber recreating the video in place of Loeb.
+Craig Robinson's character, Nick Webber, is revealed to have made his money by writing some of the best pop songs of the '90s (plagiarizing them using time travel) - this includes a poorly written version of "Stay (I Missed You)" complete with Webber recreating the video in place of Loeb.
 Loeb plays herself in the movie as a cat wrangler helping out on the set of the music video.
 In 2019, Loeb remade the song in collaboration with Canadian indie band Walk Off the Earth.